Vulnerable area (Sweden): Vulnerable area

 An area in the vulnerable category is characterised by a low socioeconomic status; and criminals have a negative impact on society and public institutions.
 Criminals may use direct threats and blackmail or indirect methods such as public displays of violence which place bystanders at risk of injury or narcotics openly traded in public spaces.
 The effect of their activities is that inhabitants experience lower levels of security, which may make them less willing to participate or witness in judicial proceedings against criminals.

 Risk area

 A risk area fulfills all criteria for a vulnerable area and may become an especially vulnerable area if no interventions are put in.
-In October 2021 these areas numbered 14.
+At the end of 2023, these areas numbered 15.

 Especially vulnerable area

 Inhabitants of these areas suffer a potential threat from criminals in the area, which has led to an overall disinclination to participate in judicial proceedings against criminals.
 In especially vulnerable areas there are systematic threats and violence against witnesses and victims or complainants.
 These circumstances make it very difficult or impossible for police organisations to complete their mission of law enforcement.
 In December 2015 these areas numbered 15.
 In June 2017 this had increased to 23 as some areas were reclassified primarily due to more refined information, not due to a changed situation.

-An especially vulnerable area also experience:
+An especially vulnerable area may also experience: